 Surfing in Portugal’s most northern tip

-As soon as you cross the border from Galicia into Portugal and drive towards the coast, you will end up in a small town with is called Moledo.
+As soon as you cross the border from Galicia into Portugal and drive towards the coast, you will end up in a small town which is called Moledo.
 This is also where the surfing in Portugal starts.
 All the way down to Porto you will find large and spacious beaches, with rarely any people visiting (outside of the national holidays).
 It’s very important to keep a close eye on the wave-reports (not sure how to read a surf report?) as many of those beaches will either be a great surf spot or an amazing place for kite and wind surfing.

 While driving down south, you will pass by known surf beaches like Praia de Afife (which can be barreling in its best days!), Cabedelo (in Viana do Castelo) and Esposende.
 South of Esposende, the quiet and beautiful town of Estela might well enchant you.
 There’s a small and local camp site, next to a golf course (luckily they put up big nets in order to prevent any dangerous situation).
 Through the campsite, you can walk through 2 brick pipes to witness a long-stretched beach where you will hardly encounter anyone.
 From time to time, the waves here can get pumping so it’s a spot not to forget about.
 When continuing past Vila do Conde, you will get to Praia Azurara, which is one of the most popular beaches for surfing north of Porto.